pientist/soccercpd/README.md

 </div>

 ## Original Paper
+This repository includes the source code for the following paper and tracking data from a sample match (`245.ugp`).
-**FootballCPD: Formation and role change-point detection in football matches from spatiotemporal tracking data**, Hyunsung Kim, Bit Kim, Dongwook Chung, Jinsung Yoon, and Sang-Ki Ko, 2021.<br>
+- **FootballCPD: Formation and role change-point detection in football matches from spatiotemporal tracking data**, Hyunsung Kim, Bit Kim, Dongwook Chung, Jinsung Yoon, and Sang-Ki Ko, 2021.<br>
+Please cite when using our code or the sample tracking data (`245.ugp`).

 ## Introduction
 **FootballCPD** is a change-point detection framework that distinguishes tactically intended formation and role changes from temporary changes in football matches using spatiotemporal tracking data.<br>